 To obtain a Minnesota State I.D.:

-- Bring your passport, social security number, I-94 card, I-20 and/or other identification documents along with the current fee;
+- Bring your passport, social security number, I-94 record, I-20 and/or other identification documents along with the current fee;

 - Your primary identification document must contain your full legal name (first, middle and last), and month, date and year of your birth;